What is Crude Oil?

 Crude oil prices depend heavily on the two aforementioned classifications.
 Light crude is easier to refine and produces higher quantities of high-quality gasoline and diesel fuel.
 It also flows freely at room temperature.
 The heavier and denser the oil is, the harder it is to transport.
 Crude classified as extra heavy can also be referred to as bitumen.
 It is so thick that it must be diluted to transport.

-Sulfur content is also very important in determining the quality and thus the price of the crude.
-As mentioned above, sulfur must be removed during the refining process.
+Sulfur content is also very important in determining the quality, and thus the price, of crude.
+As noted, sulfur must be removed during the refining process.
 High quantities of sulfur also create problems related to transporting and working with the crude.
-For these reasons, sweet oil is generally priced higher relative to sour oil.
+For these reasons, sweet crude is generally priced higher relative to sour oil.

-In general, light, sweet crude oil is the most desirable; however, there is one other very important factor that is priced into crude – the location of extraction.
+In general, light, sweet crude oil is the most desirable.
+However, there is one other very important factor that affects the price of crude – the location of extraction.
 If crude is extracted near the coast, it is much easier to transport globally.
-When it is extracted further inland, it must be transported via pipeline systems to refineries and eventually the coast if it is to be transported globally.
+When it is extracted further inland, it must be transported via pipeline systems to refineries and, eventually, to the coast if it is to be transported globally.

 When determining the price of crude oil, oil benchmarks are used as a pricing tool.
 There are various benchmark prices that correspond to specific oils, each with a distinct density and API gravity.
-The most commonly used benchmarks are the West Texas Intermediate as well as the Brent benchmark.
+The most commonly used benchmarks are West Texas Intermediate oil and Brent.
 Having an accessible price that corresponds to a specific geographical location, density, and gravity allows analysts to compare and determine the prices of different crude oils.

 Thank you for reading CFI’s article on crude oil.
-If you would like to learn about related concepts, check out CFI’s other resources:
+If you would like to learn about related concepts, check out CFI’s other resources listed below: